ghrgriner/wikwork/README.md

   (for a wikitext request), `html` (for an html request) or `bare` (for a request to get the bare page).
 This error is triggered when the request output doesn't have a 'latest' item that contains an 'id' item.
+- Comments in the module docstring were significantly reduced.

 # Functionality
 This package extracts word and audio file information from Wiktionary.